azuredevops619/MCW-Big-data-analytics-and-visualization/Hands-on lab/HOL step-by-step - Big data analytics and visualization.md

 6. Select **Create Cluster**.

-Note: If you get quota limit hit error then trainer will help you increase it from Azure subscription page.
+Note: If you get quota limit hit error then trainer will help you increase it from the Azure subscription page.

 ## Exercise 2: Load Sample Data and Databricks Notebooks